malwaredllc/byob/README.md

 `byob.client`

-generates unique, virtually undetectable droppers with staged payloads and a number of optional features can be added via intuitive command-line arguments (`client.py -h/--help` for detailed usage information)
+*generates unique, virtually undetectable droppers with staged payloads and a number of optional features can be added via intuitive command-line arguments* (`client.py -h/--help` for detailed usage information)

 `byob.server`

-console based command & control server with a persistent database for managing the client's reverse TCP shell sessions, tracking tasks issued to each client, storing results of each client's completed tasks, as well as hosting the byob.remote package online for clients to access remotely

-- `byob.core`: supackage containing the core modules used by the server
-  - `byob.core.util`: miscellaneous utility functions that are used by many modules
-  - `byob.core.handlers`: request handlers which can be paired with the base Server class to form 2 different types of server instances which the C2 runs in paralll with the main server
-    - `byob.core.handlers.RequestHandler`: handles requests for files in the byob.remote package
-    - `byob.core.handlers.TaskHandler`: tracks issued tasks & stores completed tasks in database

-  - `byob.core.security`: module containing the Diffie-Hellman Internet Key Exchange (RFC 2741) method for securing a shared secret key even over insecure networks, as well as encryption & decryption methods for 2 different modes to ensure secure communication no matter what
-     - AES-256 in authenticated OCB mode (requires: PyCrypto & pycryptodome)
-     - AES-256 in CBC mode with HMAC-SHA256 authentication (requires: PyCrypto)
-     - XOR-128 (no packages required - uses only builtin python keywords)

-  byob.core.loader
-    enables clients to remotely import any package/module/script from the server by requesting the code from the server, loading the code in-memory, where it can be directly imported into the currently running process, without writing anything to the disk (not even temporary files - zero IO system calls)

-  byob.core.payload
-    reverse TCP shell designed to remotely import post-exploitation modules from server, along with any packages/dependencies), complete tasks issued by the server, and handles connections & communication at the socket-level

-  byob.core.generators
-    module containing functions which all generate code by using the arguments given to complete templates of varying size and complexity, and then output the code snippets generated as raw text

-byob.modules
-  add any scripts/modules you want to run on target machines to this directory.
-  While the server is online, clients will automatically be able to remotely import them into the currently running process without writing anything to the disk, and use them directly without installation.

-  byob.modules.keylogger
-    logs the user’s keystrokes & the window name entered

-  byob.modules.screenshot
-    take a screenshot of current user’s desktop

-  byob.modules.webcam
-    view a live stream or capture image/video from the webcam

-  byob.modules.ransom
-    encrypt files & generate random BTC wallet for ransom payment

-  byob.modules.outlook
-    read/search/upload emails from the local Outlook client

-  byob.modules.packetsniffer
-    run a packet sniffer on the host network & upload .pcap file

-  byob.modules.persistence
-    establish persistence on the host machine using multiple methods
-     - launch agent   (Mac OS X)
-     - scheduled task (Windows)
-     - startup file   (Windows)
-     - registry key   (Windows)
-     - crontab job    (Linux)

-  byob.modules.phone
-    read/search/upload text messages from the client smartphone

-  byob.modules.escalate
-    (Windows) attempt UAC bypass to gain unauthorized administrator privileges

-  byob.modules.portscanner
+*console based command & control server with a persistent database for managing the client's reverse TCP shell sessions, tracking tasks issued to each client, storing results of each client's completed tasks, as well as hosting the byob.remote package online for clients to access remotely*

+`byob.core`

+*supackage containing the core modules used by the server*

+`byob.core.util`

+*miscellaneous utility functions that are used by many modules*

+`byob.core.handlers`

+*request handlers which can be paired with the base Server class to form 2 different types of server instances which the C2 runs in parallel with the main server instance*

+__RequestHandler__: handles requests for files in the byob.remote package
+__TaskHandler__: tracks issued tasks & stores completed tasks in database

+`byob.core.security`

+*module containing the Diffie-Hellman Internet Key Exchange (RFC 2741) method for securing a shared secret key even over insecure networks, as well as encryption & decryption methods for 2 different modes to ensure secure communication no matter what*

+- __AES-256__ in authenticated OCB mode (*requirements*: `PyCrypto` & `pycryptodome`)
+- __AES-256__ in CBC mode with HMAC-SHA256 authentication (*requirements*: `PyCrypto`)
+- __XOR-128__ stream cipher that uses only builtin python keywords (*requirements*: none)

+`byob.core.loader`

+*enables clients to remotely import any package/module/script from the server by requesting the code from the server, loading the code in-memory, where it can be directly imported into the currently running process, without writing anything to the disk (not even temporary files - zero IO system calls)*

+`byob.core.payload`

+*reverse TCP shell designed to remotely import post-exploitation modules from server, along with any packages/dependencies), complete tasks issued by the server, and handles connections & communication at the socket-level*

+`byob.core.generators`

+*module containing functions which all generate code by using the arguments given to complete templates of varying size and complexity, and then output the code snippets generated as raw text*

+`byob.modules`

+*package containing 12 post-exploitation modules that the server hosts online for clients to import remotely*

+`byob.modules.keylogger`

+*logs the user’s keystrokes & the window name entered*

+`byob.modules.screenshot`

+*take a screenshot of current user’s desktop*

+`byob.modules.webcam`

+*view a live stream or capture image/video from the webcam*

+`byob.modules.ransom`

+*encrypt files & generate random BTC wallet for ransom payment*

+`byob.modules.outlook`

+*read/search/upload emails from the local Outlook client*

+`byob.modules.packetsniffer`

+*run a packet sniffer on the host network & upload .pcap file*

+`byob.modules.persistence`

+*establish persistence on the host machine using multiple methods*

+- launch agent   (*Mac OS X*)
+- scheduled task (*Windows*)
+- startup file   (*Windows*)
+- registry key   (*Windows*)
+- crontab job    (*Linux*)

+`byob.modules.phone`

+*read/search/upload text messages from the client smartphone*

+`byob.modules.escalate`

+*attempt UAC bypass to gain unauthorized administrator privileges*

+`byob.modules.portscanner`
 scan the local network for other online devices & open ports

-  byob.modules.process
+`byob.modules.process`
 list/search/kill/monitor currently running processes on the host

   byob.modules.payloads
     package containing the payloads created by client generator that are being